hsalvesen/Oceans2700/README.md

 		   predefined_angles_degrees[i] = (SysTick->VAL % 181); // generate a random number within the loop
     }
  ```
-- adc(): Converts angles generated into appropriate form to be recognised and interpretted by the potentiometer and the panning servo motor.
+- adc(): Converts angles generated into an appropriate form to be recognised and interpreted by the potentiometer and the panning servo motor.
-- safecracker(): Enables a stepping through of each of the 5 lock combinations.
+- safecracker(): Enables stepping through of each of the 5 lock combinations.
 - serial(): Communicates that the module has been completed to our GUI.
 - usart(): enables communication to GUI
 - Init_Peripherals(): initialises all necessary peripherals, defined elsewhere.
-- run_safecracker(): begins infinite loop.
+- run_safecracker(): begins the infinite loop.

 ___
 ## Troubleshooting